-- Students must have a minimum ACT composite score of 24 and a minimum high school GPA of 3.250 on a six or seven-semester transcript.
+- Students must have a minimum ACT composite score of 24 or minimum New SAT total of 1180 and a minimum high school GPA of 3.250 on a six or seven-semester transcript.

-- Scholarship deadline is March 1 of high school senior year and award letters will be mailed the third week of December.
+- Scholarship deadline is June 1 of high school senior year and award letters will be mailed beginning the third week of December.
 All awards are based upon the availability of funding.

 - A limited number of awards are available.

 Student Responsibilities for Accepting and Maintaining the Beyond Boundaries Scholarship Award:

 - Students who are selected to receive the Beyond Boundaries Scholarship will have until July 1, of high school senior year to accept their award; however it is recommended that they accept the offer within 30 days.
 The scholarship offer will no longer be valid after July 1.
 Should you accept the scholarship and later decide to attend another university, please notify the Financial Aid & Scholarships Office in writing or by email at email@example.com.

 - Full-time enrollment of 15 college-level credit hours (excluding correspondence courses) on the A-State campus is required during each consecutive Fall and Spring semester.
 Concurrent enrollment on another campus cannot be used to meet full-time enrollment status nor be paid for by the scholarship.
 Enrollment is locked as of the 11th class day.

 - Matriculation to A-State must occur in the Fall semester immediately following high school graduation.

 - Student must be seeking a Bachelor's Degree.